Mechanics and Materials Unit (Eliot Fried)

 Unit Head: Professor Eliot Fried

-In the Mathematics, Mechanics, and Materials Unit, we formulate and study mathematical descriptions for novel systems in the mechanical and materials sciences.
-We utilize techniques from various disciplines, including statistical and continuum mechanics and thermodynamics.
+Research in the Mathematics, Mechanics, and Materials Unit is focused on the formulation and analysis of mathematical models for novel systems in the mechanical and materials sciences.
+To derive physically sound models, we rely on the principles of statistical and continuum mechanics and thermodynamics.
 To extract insight from our models, we use tools from differential and algebraic geometry, asymptotic analysis, bifurcation theory, and scientific computing.
 We also design and perform experiments to test predictions from, and guide improvements to, our theories.

 We interpret the terms `mechanics' and `materials' broadly.
 Ongoing projects include:

 Theory, Design, and Construction of Mechanical Systems

 We are using applied mathematics, computer visualization, 3D modeling, and 3D printing to discover and study novel mechanical systems of various kinds, including classical mechanisms, magnetic couplings, and elastic bands and sheets.
 By progressing from abstract mathematical ideas to design and on to fabricating actual physical object which can be grasped in one's hands, we are seeking to obtain a deeper understanding of each system we consider.

 In particular, we are currently investigating mechanisms with few of degrees of freedom made from identical rigid bodies joined by revolute hinges.
 These systems have many applications including deployable structures, robotics, fluid mixers, kneading machines, underwater propulsion, and educational puzzles.
 Certain limits of these mechanisms lead to bands with highly anisotropic elastic properties and interesting topologies.